In September 2018, we responded to the steering group of organisations consulting on the Charity Digital Code of Practice.

 This section states that the code is for ‘charities registered in England, Wales and Scotland’, however, we are unclear as to why registered charities in Northern Ireland are not included.
 We recommend that this is amended to include the whole of the UK, or if there is a reason for excluding Northern Ireland, that this is explained in the introduction.

 How should it be used?

-- In this section you allude to other legal requirements that may be relevant to a charity’s digital activity, using GDPR as an example.
+In this section you allude to other legal requirements that may be relevant to a charity’s digital activity, using the General Data Protection Regulation (GDPR) as an example.
 We feel that it would be helpful to provide a list of the key legal documents that organisations will need to be aware of when working in the digital sphere (while caveating that this is not exhaustive).

-- A helpful list of other Codes to be aware of is included.
-We would recommend the addition of the CAP Code to this list for the benefit of organisations using digital for advertising and/or direct marketing.
+A helpful list of other codes to be aware of is included.
+We would recommend the addition of the UK Code of Non-broadcast Advertising and Direct & Promotional Marketing (CAP Code) to this list for the benefit of organisations using digital for advertising and/or direct marketing.

-- The ‘Digital Inclusion’ section here makes reference to ensuring that ‘beneficiaries who aren’t online should be offered alternatives where necessary’.
+The ‘digital inclusion’ section here refers to ensuring that ‘beneficiaries who aren’t online should be offered alternatives where necessary’.
 We would recommend the addition of donors to this, as digital fundraising will likely form a key part of many charities digital strategies.

 Risk management and ethics are very different areas especially where charity governance is concerned.
 On this basis, we recommend splitting ‘ethics’ out as its own standalone section.